Copperbotte/opengl-Tutorial/README.md

 # What is this?
-This is an OpenGL tutorial for the C++ programming language in Windows.
+This is a rendering engine tutorial for OpenGL in the C++ programming language in Windows.
 It should also work on Mac with a few compiler and library tweaks.
+It is going to assume you are familiar with the basics of C++, and how to make projects.

 ## Why make this?